What happens if a novated lease ends early (redundancy, job transfer, vehicle write-off, etc.)

 When a novated lease ends early — for example due to resignation, redundancy, or employer change — the novation terminates.

-It may also arise following a vehicle write-off in a car accident, where insurance proceeds are insufficient or a replacement vehicle is not provided, resulting in the lease being effectively terminated through an accelerated payout.
+It may also arise following a vehicle write-off, where insurance proceeds are insufficient or no replacement vehicle is provided, resulting in the lease being effectively terminated through an accelerated payout.

 Without adequate risk mitigation, such a transition may turn a novated lease from financially attractive into financially unfavourable.